The best houseboat accommodations on the Amsterdam canals

 But what is so special about the canals?
 Well, they look simple, but more importantly, they offer a completely different perspective of the city.
 That means that everything looks different from the water, in contrast to the nearby streets or the cycling paths that run on either side of the canal.
 Streaming from left to right in every pocket of the city, these canals are also lined with colourful brick buildings, lush elms and friendly residents.

 Renting a houseboat in Amsterdam is a great way to discover the heart of the city.
 These canals are, after all, the heartbeat of Amsterdam or at least the bloodstream.
-Everything feels connected on the water and there is clearly more to see when you look out of the window of your houseboat as opposed to one of the nearby hotels.
+Everything feels connected on the water, and there is clearly more to see when you look out of the window of your houseboat than when you look out of the window of one of the nearby hotels.

 2. On a houseboat, see and hear the beauty that is the city of Amsterdam